kfjahnke/envutil/README.md

 I code it as a template to avoid a verbose signature - the types are implicit from the functor's template arguments, and oftentimes the template can be used for scalar and SIMDized arguments alike.

+# An Aside - Image Pyramids Reloaded

+Image pyramids are a popular method of providing multi-resolution representations of images.
+The traditional method to generate an image pyramid is to apply a low-pass filter to the image, then decimate it to obtain the next level.
+This level is again low-pass-filtered and decimated, and this is repeated until only one or a few pixels are left.

+With a scalable filter (like twining) there is an alternative approach, which I find promising and which has the potential to produce better
+pyramids: You start out with a twining kernel with many coefficients (say, 16X16) and directly produce the first few pyramid levels by producing a scaled-down output from the original (level-0) image, halving the size with each rendition and at the same time doubling the kernel width (by passing a doubled 'twine_width' parameter).
+Depending on the kernel, you may want to start with a twine_width less than one for the first rendition and start doubling from that - e.g .125, .25 ...
+Finally, you reach a point where another doubling of the kernel width would violate the sampling theorem (kernel coefficients further apart than the source image's sampling step), and *only then* you start using the next level of the pyramid as input, now keeping twine_width constant for successive renditions, rather than carrying on with the doubling of the kernel width.
+By using a large kernel on a level 'a few steps down' you obtain better quality pyramid levels, because they suffer less from the inevitable degradation due to decimation, which necessarily introduces some aliasing, because the low-pass never successfully eliminates the upper half of the frequency band completely.
+By the time you 'reach down' to a level 'a few steps down', no intermediate decimations have taken place, so the only effect is what the twining filter does to the signal.